 Once you have examples of comparable books and have defined the age of your reader, it’s a good practice to build your unique selling proposition (USP).
 This will be used as your pitch to your potential readers and to help brainstorm your plot.

 A USP is a simple equation of X + Y = your story.
 For instance, Romeo & Juliet + New York= West Side Story.
 Or The Hunger Games + Royalty = The Selection.
 Any combination that will target your perfect reader to something they already know PLUS explain how your story is different.

 **Note: you can use the comp books you already read for examples and save this USP to use later in your query.

 Being able to target your perfect reader will take some trial and error, but it is very effective for writing a strong story that will sell.
 I have started writing a story for one target market, only to realize that my character relates better to a different market (No fun when it’s halfway through the novel!).

-Before you start writing, research the topic you want to write about, look at the different age levels for children’s books, and plan your unique selling point based off your main character and plot.
-Then your book will have a jumpstart on being successful!
+Before you start writing, research the topic you want to write about, look at the different age levels for children’s books, and plan your unique selling point based on your main character and plot.
+Then your book will have a jump start on being successful!

 For further reading, check out these articles: